 Manitoba Hockey Hall of Fame

-WINNIPEG—Today, at the Manitoba Sports Hall of Fame, the Manitoba Hockey Hall of Fame announced the 2015 nominees for induction into the Hall of Fame.
-These nominees join an esteemed group of Manitobans in the Hall who represent excellence in hockey as players, builders, officials, media and teams.
+WINNIPEG—On Saturday, October 3, 2015 the Manitoba Hockey Hall of Fame inducted the 2015 nominees.
+These Inductees join an esteemed group of Manitobans in the Hall who represent excellence in hockey as players, builders, officials, media and teams.

 “All of these inductees were nominated by fellow players, coaches, administrators, other members of the hockey community and individuals outside of the hockey community.
 All of them have made contributions to hockey regionally, nationally and internationally.
 A peer jury made the final selections for inclusion in the Hall of Fame,” said Jordy Douglas, Vice-President of the Manitoba Hockey Hall of Fame.